aleksander-jachowicz-sp/ITF-documentation/docs/ITF XML Reference.md

 ### WaitForWflFinish

+#### RunWfl version
 Very often in IdentityIQ, any kind of data validation can only be done once the workflow processing is done.
-Also, even though most of the workflow related commands are synchronous (except for runWfl command with asynchronous option #LINK HERE), there may be situations where workflow is started asynchronously by the IdentityIQ configuration itself. `waitForWflFinish` command was designed for just such occasions.
-This command will perform busy waiting until workflow is finished.
+Also, even though most of the workflow related commands are synchronous (except for runWfl command with asynchronous option #LINK HERE), there may be situations where workflow is started asynchronously by the IdentityIQ configuration itself.
+`waitForWflFinish` command was designed for just such occasions.
+This command will perform busy waiting until workflow started by [RunWfl command](#runwfl) is finished.
 Finished status is determined by checking `isComplete()` method on `taskResult` of the workflow started previously by ATF test case.
 Successful finish is reported when workflow is finished and completion status was either `Success` or `Warning`.
 If there is no workflow being processed by the ATF is found, exception will be thrown.
 If the workflow doesn’t end within configured time out, exception will be thrown.

 ```xml
 <WaitForWflFinish timeOutSec="60" logDisplayName="Waiting for workflow to finish"/>